brettryan/spring-boot-saml2-with-actuator/README.md

 As this was lifted from the SAML2 example provided by Spring it caused me to drink heavily wondering why I couldn't integrate SAML2 into my application yet the sample was bare bones and worked.
-This led me to painfully disable dependencies tracking it down to the actuator and it's insane auto-configuration rules.
+This led me to painfully disable dependencies tracking it down to the actuator and it's auto-configuration rules.